PulseTile-Plugins/Bronze-Plugins/README.md

-Additional information on such topics as data structure & plugins is available on [Documentation portal](http://docs.pulsetile.com/)
+Additional information on such topics as data structure & plugins is available in the  [PulseTile Documentation](http://docs.pulsetile.com/)